nikic/php-ast/README.md

 AST node kinds
 --------------

-This section lists the AST node kinds that are supported and the names of their child nodes (in version >= 30).
+This section lists the AST node kinds that are supported and the names of their child nodes.

 ```
 AST_AND:              left, right            // prior to version 20